Aravindh0112/Evaluating-Early-Physiotherapy-Impact-on-Heart-Surgery-Recovery/README.md

 This repository contains the final reports and analysis for the evaluation of an early physiotherapy programme for heart surgery recovery.
 The project was conducted as part of the **MATH11188 Statistical Research Skills** course.

-## Files

-- **SRS_Group_Report_s2596860.pdf**: This is the group report, which provides a scientific analysis of the early physiotherapy programme's effectiveness in reducing the length of hospital stay after heart surgery.
-- **Stat_Research_Skills_Modeling.Rmd**: This R Markdown file contains the statistical modeling and analysis conducted as part of the evaluation.
-It includes the methods and code used to analyze the data.
-- **s2596860_Individual_Executive_Summary.pdf**: This is the individual executive summary that provides a non-technical summary of the findings, aimed at informing decision-makers within the Scottish Parliament.

 ## Project Description